Blake-design/react_portfolio/README.md

 # Blake McCarty Profile Website

-Welcome to repo for my portfoliio!
+Welcome to the repo for my portfoliio!

 Here is a deployed link - www.co-theory.com